Frequently asked questions

 You may also wish to consider adding a notice to your board to let participants know when you are next planning to be present or for them to leave you a short message.

 Please note that in light of the pandemic, Hospice UK will be monitoring the situation carefully and may, at its sole discretion, opt to hold the conference online instead of at a physical venue.

 If the conference does move online then the poster exhibition will also go ahead online.

 As in previous years, we will be awarding a prize to one of the posters, courtesy of the BMJ Supportive & Palliative Care.
 The criteria for the poster prizes will be content, design and innovation.

 Categories of abstracts

-The on-line submission form asks you to select the category in which you want to submit your abstract, as either completed work or work in progress.
+The online submission form asks you to select the theme under which you want to submit your abstract.
+The themes are:

 This category showcases completed work in order to stimulate discussion and knowledge about its impact on care, sustainability, generalisability, and whether it can be duplicated.

 Typically, it will include completed research or formal evaluation/report of an intervention, activity, service or literature review.